 - (a) The perquisites provided are tax and financial planning, leased Company car, club fees (through December 31, 2021), annual physical, tickets for sporting or other events, and costs related to personal security provided to each of the NEOs under the Company's security program.
 The Company's Board of Directors and its security program require that the Chief Executive Officer use Company aircraft for all business and recommends use for personal air travel.
-The Company's CEO reimburses the Company aircraft outside of the security program to the other NEOs, who also provide such reimbursement.
+The Company's CEO reimburses the Company for personal air travel at 400% of the Standard Industry Fare Level Rate.
+The Company also provides limited personal use of Company aircraft outside of the security program to the other NEOs, who also provide such reimbursement.
 Amounts for personal use of Company aircraft represent the incremental cost to the Company, calculated based on the variable operating costs per hour of operation, which include fuel costs, maintenance, and associated travel costs for the crew, less reimbursements.
 For 2023, the incremental amount of personal use of Company aircraft for the Company's CEO was: Mr. Karsanbhai-\$24,219, which amounts were included in the perquisites amounts above. - (b) Contributions by the Company for the NEOs to the Company's retirement savings plans. - (c) None of these amounts were grossed up for taxes. - (6) Mr. Karsanbhai became Chief Executive Officer and a Director on February 5, 2021, and became President on March 2, 2021.
 Mr. Karsanbhai was formerly Executive President, Automation Solutions.
 Base salary reflects amounts received in current and prior roles.
 He does not receive any separate compensation for his service as a Director. - (7) Mr. Baughman became Executive Vice President, Chief Financial Officer and Chief Accounting Officer on May 10, 2023.
 Mr. Baughman was formerly Chief Accounting Officer.
 Base salary reflects amounts received in current and prior roles. - 48 PROXY STATEMENT FOR EMERSON 2024 ANNUAL MEETING OF SHAREHOLDERS

 - (8) Mr. Krishnan became Executive Vice President and Chief Operating Officer in February 2021.
 Mr. Krishnan was formerly President, Final Control.
-Base salary reflects amounts received in current and prior roles. - (9) Mr. Dellaquila retired form the Company effective September 30, 2023 and remained an employee of the Company in the role of Senior Advisor to the CEO until September 30, 2023.
-Please see "Description of F.J.
-Dellaquila Letter Agreement" on page 56 for a description of his retirement arrangements.
+Base salary reflects amounts received in current and prior roles. - (9) Mr. Dellaquila retired from the Company effective September 30, 2023 and remained an employee of the Company in the role of Senior Advisor to the CEO until September 30, 2023.
+Ms. Bosco is retiring from the Company effective December 31,2023.
+Please see pages 56 and 57 for a description of their retirement arrangements.